{/*

 Besides that, YouTube videos rank high in search engine results pages (SERPS) thanks to Google's recent change.

-But note that if you use a platform like Amazon or eBay to sell your products, keep an eye on your feedback ratings.
+However, note that if you use a platform like Amazon or eBay to sell your products, keep a close eye on your feedback ratings.
 These companies can't monitor every product sold through their platforms, so sometimes things slip by - such as counterfeit products being sold as originals.

-The last thing you want is somebody coming back after they've bought an item and claiming they never got it or realized it was fake when they tried to return it!
+The last thing you want is someone returning after they've bought an item and claiming they never received it or realized it was fake when they tried to return it.

-Link building is an important aspect of any online marketing strategy, and it's no different when it comes to WooCommerce.
+Link building is an essential aspect of any online marketing strategy, and it's no different for WooCommerce.

 There are three main strategies that every eCommerce site should utilize: